k8snetworkplumbingwg/sriov-network-device-plugin/docs/ddp/README.md

 $ kubectl create -f configMap.yaml
 ```

-## 6. Deploy SR-IOV network device plugin
+### Deploy SR-IOV network device plugin
 Once the ConfigMap for the device plugin is created/updated you can deploy the SR-IOV network device plugin as [usual](https://github.com/k8snetworkplumbingwg/sriov-network-device-plugin#example-deployments).
-When everything is good, we should see that device plugin is able to discover VFs with DDP profile names given in the resource pool selector.
+When everything is good, we should see that device plugin is able to discover VFs with DDP package names given in the resource pool selector.

 ```
-[root@silpixa00396659 ~]# kubectl get node node1 -o json | jq ".status.allocatable"
+[root@localhost ~]# kubectl get node node1 -o json | jq ".status.allocatable"
 {
   "cpu": "8",
   "ephemeral-storage": "169986638772",
   "hugepages-1Gi": "0",
   "hugepages-2Mi": "8Gi",
   "intel.com/x700_gtp": "2",
-  "intel.com/x700_pppoe": "0",
+  "intel.com/x700_pppoe": "2",
+  "intel.com/e800_default": "2",
+  "intel.com/e800_comms": "2",
   "memory": "7880620Ki",
   "pods": "100"
 }

 ```

-## 7. Create net-attach-def CRs
+### Create net-attach-def CRs
 This deployment is using Multus and SR-IOV CNI plugin for Pod network attachment of SR-IOV VFs.
-For this, we need to create a new net-attach-def CR that reference to the new resource pool.
+For this, we need to create a new net-attach-def CR that references to the new resource pool.

 ```
 $ cat crd-sriov-gtp.yaml